tobiashjalmarsson/stock_app/README.md

 # stock_app
+ Description
+ Mobile application being developed in Flutter to visualise data from a seperate repo.

  TODO
  - Implement stock cards [X] -- More styling required, but basic layout is in place
  - Setup Page for cards [X] -- No seperate file for the moment, just a seperate Widget